Bhuyashi/Kmeans/README.md

   <img width="400" src="images/first.png">
 </p>

-Three points are chosen randomly as centroids which are depicted as red dots.
+Three points are chosen randomly as centroids which are depicted by the red dots.
 Based on the inital position of centroids, the points are separated into 3 clusters.
 The square shapes represent the centroids in the second image.

 <p align="center">
   <img src="images/second.png" width="300" />